dahwi/Security_Analysis/README.md

 # Security_Analysis
+To see the final report, refer to Machine_Learning_Special_Project.pdf
 ## Goals
 - Compare predictions of the prices of publicly traded securities in the near future using a single-layer perceptron versus logistic regression.
 - Validate the application of machine learning in the financial discipline